jjNford/html5-storage/README.md

 Local Storage Enhanced
 =====================
-LocalStorage Enhanced takes advantage HTML5 localStorage by applying a safe and powerful wrapper to it.
+Local Storage Enhanced takes advantage HTML5 localStorage by applying a safe and powerful wrapper to it.

 Features
 --------